materiaraiding/materiaraiding-old/_ultimate/fru.md

 Just after the AOEs are dropped, players should identify **where** the clone of Shiva is (she'll be wearing a white outfit instead of Shiva's blueish armour), as this is where **real** Shiva will be later.

 Each light party will be taking stacks that leave a bleed puddle.
-We want both light parties to leave these puddles in desireable positions, as well as set up each party for favourable movement in the upcoming mechanic.
+We want both light parties to leave these puddles in desirable positions, as well as set up each party for favourable movement in the upcoming mechanic.

 After identifying the clone:
 If a lightparty is less than or equal to 90 degrees away from the clone they should rotate **AWAY** from the clone whilst dropping their puddles along the arenas edge.